yubao11/yuxhong-bookstore/web/README.md

 	* Top sold products
 	* The monthly sales revenue and purchases being made by the store

-### Guide to installing saikiranBookStoreApp into your machine
+### Guide to installing YubaoBookStoreApp into your machine
 Prerequisites - Must be having on the client computer before installation

 * A copy of JDK/JRE + Netbeans 7.x +